savagechicky/memesense-cracked/README.md

 Q: Do I need to disable antivirus?
 A: Yes, antivirus may falsely flag the loader.

-Q: Can I get banned?
-A: This software is “safe,” but use at your own risk.

-📝 Description / About

-Memesense CS2 Cracked is the #1 free cheat for Counter-Strike 2.
-Unlock premium features like aimbot, ESP, radarhack, skinchanger, and more.
-Fully cracked, constantly updated, and “tested by our community” for maximum safety.
-Download now and dominate every match without paying a cent!

-⚠️ Disclaimer
+✅ Disclaimer

 This software is for educational purposes only.
-We are not responsible for bans, malware, or any account loss.
+We are not responsible for bans or account loss.